-California’s GDP last year was $3.2T, representing 14.6% of the total U.S. economy.
-California’s economy is so big that if it were a country, it would be the 5th largest economy in the world, more productive than India and the United Kingdom.
+California’s GDP in 2022 was $3.6T, representing 14.3% of the total U.S. economy.
+If California were a country, it would be the 5th largest economy in the world, and more productive than India and the United Kingdom.

-If we were to list the 50 states by economic output, it is easy to see how dominant California really is.
-In contrast, it is also easy to see how small the economic output of the northern central region states is.
+If we were to list the 50 states by economic output, it’s easy to see how dominant California really is.

 California’s Economic Secret

 If we were to adjust each states’ GDP by its population (per capita), California is no longer on top.
-New York has the honors to this right.
-California finishes in 4th place with a $80.5K economic output per person.
-Note that North Dakota and Alaska, both states that performed poorly on the nominal GDP chart, perform well here.
+New York now has the honors.
+California finishes in second with an $92K economic output per person.
+Note that Alaska is third on this list with only a population of 733K.

-While not on top on a per capita basis, no one would argue the economic importance of the state.
-California’s economy is diverse one that is dominated by technology, trade, media, tourism, and agriculture.
+While not on top of a per capita basis, no one would argue the economic importance of the state.
+California’s economy is diverse.
+It is dominated by technology, trade, media, tourism, and agriculture.

 The two strongest economic areas are those that surround Los Angeles and San Francisco with media, trade, and tourism driving the former and technology, trade, and tourism driving the latter.
-While California is the top agricultural producing state in the U.S., it only represents less than 2% of the states GDP.
-However, according to the California Department of Food and Agriculture, “California agriculture is a $42.6B industry that generates at least $100B in related economic activity.”
+While California is the top agricultural-producing state in the U.S., it only represents less than 2% of the state’s GDP.
+However, according to the California Department of Food and Agriculture, “California agriculture is a $49B industry that generates at least $100B in related economic activity.”